mahmoud375/YouTube-Trending-EDA/README.md

 Mahmoud Elgendy

 ## Contact
-For questions or support, please contact the project maintainer at [star7ana@gmail.com].# YouTube-Trending-EDA
+For questions or support, please contact the project maintainer at [star7ana@gmail.com].
 # YouTube-Trending-EDA